 Another cleanser that I like is Sahajan.
 I like oil cleansers, to begin with.
 But this one has rose oil in it, and I love everything rose.
 And jasmine. and neroli.
 Rose has calming qualities, so it is especially good for easily inflamed, delicate, sensitive skin types.
 I also like the brightening mask from the same brand because of the hemp seed oil which alleviates redness.

-Clarins is probably the most conventional/commercial brand I have in this post, but I love their body oils.
+I love love love Clarins oils.
 I used the Tonic Body Oil while pregnant, on my extremely big bump; and the Contour Body Oil on the rest of my body.
-The ingredients are minimal, and mostly plant extracts like hazelnut, flower and citrus oils.
+I’m still using the latter every day, for which I can’t say enough good things.
+The ingredients are minimal but effective, and mostly plant extracts like hazelnut, flower and citrus oils.

-Last but not least: Moon Balance from Yoursuper
+Last but not least: Moon Balance from You Super

 My favourite Yoursuper Mix, which I love so much that I eat with the spoon, is the Energy Bomb.
 It gives me amazing energy with no jitters.
 But I run out of it recently.
 And I ended up losing it completely.
 I actually put the cat food in my coffee cup.
 Yes.
 This is how my “mumbrain” looks like, without my Energy Bomb.

-Besides the Energy Bomb, I regularly (aka ALL the time) use the Chocolate Lover (not surprising, is it?).
+Besides the Energy Bomb, I regularly (aka ALL the time) use the chocolatey Magic Mushroom (not surprising, is it?).
 For our purposes here (skincare), I should, of course, mention the Forever Beautiful mix with its skin-friendly ingredients such as chia seeds (to soothe inflammations, calm acne, and blemishes), acai and blueberries (antioxidants, vitamin C which encourages collagen production).
 NOW there is yet another mix which I think will be helpful to deal with skin problems that are due to hormonal imbalance.
-This new mix, Moon Balance, has Ayurvedic ingredients like shatavari, amla, and baobab- I’m especially excited about amla and shatavari because I already use these every day.
+This new mix, Moon Balance, has Ayurvedic ingredients like shatavari, amla, and baobab- I’m especially excited about shatavari because I already use these every day.
+Discount code for Your Super: SUPER-IVY15

 I know from experience that hormones are everything- they influence the mood, quality of sleep, ability to focus, skin and hair health, weight change, and cognitive function.
 I also experienced firsthand how body-mind-spiritual health and wellbeing are all affecting each other.
 We simply have to care for ourselves as a whole, and skin, as our largest organ, can be our first step to better health.